Baroness Jones calls out 'hypocrisy' as MPs, peers to be exempt from 'misleading the public' law

 The rules require dual nationals to travel to Britain using a British passport.
 The government is temporarily allowing carriers to accept valid passports from many other countries if the holder also has an expired British passport issued in or after 1989.
 But personal details must match.

-Bennett asked Home Office minister Lord David Hanson whether an exception available in extraordinary circumstances would cover this situation, “where people have no choice but to have two different names on their passport”.
+Bennett asked Home Office minister Lord David Hanson whether an exception available in extraordinary circumstances would cover this situation, “where people literally have no choice but to have two different names on their passport”.